 Explaining the terms of the Convention’s definition

-The ‘well-founded fear of persecution’ element of the refugee definition is assessed both objectively (is the fear well founded?) and subjectively (is there a fear?).
+The ‘well-founded fear of persecution’ element of the refugee definition is assessed both objectively (is the fear well-founded?) and subjectively (is there fear?).

 The 1951 Convention does not define persecution and no universally accepted definition has evolved.
 The core meaning of persecution clearly includes the threat of deprivation of life or physical freedom.
 In its broader sense whether something amounts to persecution under the 1951 Convention turns on the assessment of a range of factors, including: (i) the nature of the freedom that has been threatened, (ii) the nature and severity of the restriction, and (iii) the likelihood of the restriction eventuating in the particular case.

 The 1951 Convention refugee definition specifies that a person will qualify for refugee status only if he or she fears persecution ‘for reason’ of one or more of the five grounds listed in Article 1A(2).
 This is often referred to as the ‘nexus to the Convention’ requirement.
 It is satisfied if the Convention ground is a relevant factor contributing to the persecution – it does not need to be its sole or even dominant cause.

 Article 1 of the 1965 Convention on the Elimination of All Forms of Racial Discrimination defines racial discrimination to include distinctions based on race colour, descent or national or ethnic origin.
 This broad meaning is a valid definition of race under the 1951 Convention.